PSU-Env/GitHub-for-RStudio/README.md

 `> git pull https://github.com/ORIGINAL_OWNER/ORIGINAL_REPOSITORY.git BRANCH_NAME`

 If there are no conflicts, this will update all files in your main PC directory with the main project on GitHub.
-Push these changes to our Forked GitHub Repo using the Push option in RStudio.
+You can now push these changes to our Forked GitHub Repo using the Push option in RStudio.

 Here is the [link](http://psu-envstats.github.io/GitHub-for-RStudio) to a web site with the same information.